lashaudracox/cell-division-gone-wrong/README.md

 ### Understanding Cancer at the Cellular Level

-**A flipped classroom instructional module for Grades 9–10** Designed for a STEMM Education & Outreach program at a children's cancer research hospital · LaShaudra Cox, Instructional Designer
+**A flipped classroom instructional module for Grades 9–10** Designed for a STEM Education & Outreach program at a children's cancer research hospital · LaShaudra Cox, Instructional Designer

 ---